Welcome to today's edition of the Rush 24-7 podcast.

 But I do believe that he's taking way too much of this personally.

-And I think the reason he's taking it personally is because A, it's his nature, his whole life has been built on not accepting attacks, not ignoring them, he answers them.
+His whole life has been built on not accepting attacks, not ignoring them.

-If somebody goes after him, if somebody tries to take him out, somebody tries to damage him or his business or his family, he doesn't just look the other way and bide his time and come back for them later.
+If somebody goes after him, if somebody tries to take him out, somebody tries to damage him or his business or his family, he doesn't just look the other way and bide his time and come back for him later.

 He hits them at that moment.